 This is a privacy collection notice and consent form for Autism Aspergers Advocacy Australia (A4) consultations with people with disability and their families and caregivers as part of the Review of the National Disability Insurance Scheme (the Review).

-The Review Panel wants to talk to you as part of the Review of the NDIS.
+The NDIS Review Panel wants to talk to you as part of the Review of the NDIS.

 The goals of the Review are